Cumulocity-IoT/cumulocity-xdk-agent/README.md

 A sample dashboard can be build using the resources/Container_V01.svg.
 Please see: https://www.cumulocity.com/guides/users-guide/optional-services/ for a documentation on how to use the svg in a SCADA widget.

 ![Sample Dashboard](https://github.com/SoftwareAG/cumulocity-xdk-agent/blob/master/resources/Container_V01.jpg)

+## TLS Certificate

+The header file: source\ServerCA.h contains the root certificate im PEM format.
+The certificate from "Go Daddy Class 2 Certification Authority" is used.
+If yout CA is different this needs to be changed.